The financial infrastructure

 As a result of its analysis work, the Riksbank shall also create a contingency plan in order to be able to manage a crisis.

 Communicates the status of the financial infrastructure

 The Riksbank communicates its analysis of safety and efficiency in the financial market infrastructure not only in a direct dialogue with the financial infrastructure systems it oversees and other market participants, but also via public statements, speeches and publications.
-In addition, the Riksbank presents the results of its work and its view on important issues in its Financial Infrastructure report.
+In addition, the Riksbank presents the results of its work and its view on important issues in its Financial Stability Report.